eschwabe/search-and-destroy/README.txt

 EXTRA CREDIT

-The game includes NPC patrolling functionality.
-The green spheres patrol around the edge of the map.
+1. The game includes NPC patrolling functionality.
+The green spheres patrol around the edge of the map as long as the player does not get in range of them.
+2. I discovered the bug where OnExit is not called if you change state machines.

 ----------------------------------------------------------------------------------------------------
 GAME INSTRUCTIONS